jloveric/networkx-mojo/README.md

 # networkx-mojo

-An efficient Mojo implementation of a subset of the Python NetworkX API.
+Mojo implementation of a subset of the Python NetworkX API.

 ## Requirements